Grant use policy

 You’ll get a reminder letter in your portal account, and by email or mail as requested, after 90 days letting you know that the grant expires on day 120 if no claim has been submitted (for co-pay grants) or no debit card transaction (for transportation grants).
 This is a good time to let us know if you don’t plan on submitting a claim in this time period, but still need the grant.

 The patient–or their provider or pharmacy–must request and receive payment for a claim from PAN within 120 days of the enrollment date.
 Throughout the patient’s 12-month eligibility period, you must submit one paid claim during each 120-day period.
 There is no set number of claims that must be submitted per year.
-However, providers and pharmacies must request and receive payment for a claim from PAN during each 120-day period.
+However, the patient-or their provider or pharmacy-must request and receive payment for a claim from PAN during each 120-day period.

 The patient must use the prepaid Visa debit card within 120 days of the enrollment date.
 Throughout the patient’s 12-month eligibility period, there must be at least one transaction during each 120-day period.